RajivKurian/image-processor/README.md

 Future Extensions
 ---------------

  We could model the GPU as an independent worker.
 Cuda streams, atomics and barriers could help us do this.
-Image processing stages would have to be written for the GPU too.
+Image processing operations would have to be written for the GPU too.
 Halide already has a GPU backend so maybe we can repurpose it and use the same kernels.